-This section deals with threats caused by viruses, hacking, etc. In order to identify the most important ones, you carry out a security risk assessment.
+This section deals with threats caused by viruses, hacking, SQL injection, Trojan Horses, etc. They can threaten all the security factors (Confidentiality, etc.).
+In order to identify the most important ones, somebody should make a security risk assessment.

-You look at the potential threats one by one, estimate the frequency of their occurrence and the consequence when they occur (preferably in money terms).
+During a security risk assessment, you look at the potential threats one by one, estimate the frequency of their occurrence and the consequence when they occur (preferably in money terms).
 Then you calculate the "average" damage per year for each threat.
-Based on this, you select the most serious threats.
+Based on this, you deal with the most serious threats.